dthyresson/redwoodjs-streaming-realtime-demos/README.md

 ### Bedtime Story (Stream Directive with OpenAI Streaming)

-RedwoodJS also support the GraphQL Stream directive.
+RedwoodJS also supports the GraphQL Stream directive.

 While Apollo Client doesn't support streaming, you can still try out this example in GraphiQL: